mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 For the most part, aliens use the same careers and event tables as humans, but the Referee and player should modify the tables to refl ect the unique cultures and biologies of alien races.
-A Hiver Naval Offi cer, for example, might replace the event ‘You foil an attempted mutiny or crime on board.
-Gain an Enemy, but also gain a +2 DM to your next Advancement roll in the Navy.’ with ‘Yo u d r i v e a h u m a n s h i p o u t o f a n i n t e r d i c t e d s y s t e m.
+A Hiver Naval Offi cer, for example, might replace the event 'You foil an attempted mutiny or crime on board.
+Gain an Enemy, but also gain a +2 DM to your next Advancement roll in the Navy.' with 'Yo u d r i v e a h u m a n s h i p o u t o f a n i n t e r d i c t e d s y s t e m.
 G a i n a n

-Enemy, but also gain a +2 DM to your next Advancement roll in the Navy’.
+Enemy, but also gain a +2 DM to your next Advancement roll in the Navy'.
 In particular, the Life Events table should be rewritten for each race.
 (Upcoming Tr a v e l l e r sourcebooks will give more details for different species and cultures.)